It is Time for Business Process Reengineering (BPR)

 - Enhance business process in the entire organization.

-The implementation procedureThe process is done in steps that were clearly defined by Davenport, 1992.
-Here are they are:
+The implementation procedureThe reengineering implementation process is done in steps that were clearly defined by Davenport, 1992.
+Here they are:

 - Transparent and measurable objectives – This is the first step in the process of implementing business process engineering.
 Goals can be anything, including cost reduction, quality improvement, and enhancing efficiency and so on.
 The important thing is that they have to align with the business vision and mission.